Fluoroantimonic acid: Chemical composition

 The speciation (i.e., the inventory of components) of fluoroantimonic acid is complex.
 Spectroscopic measurements show that fluoroantimonic acid consists of a mixture of HF-solvated protons, [(HF)_{n}H]+ (such as H3F2+), and SbF5-adducts of fluoride, [(SbF5)_{n}F]- (such as Sb4F21–).
 Thus, the formula "[H2F]+[SbF6]–" is a convenient but oversimplified approximation of the true composition.

 Nevertheless, the extreme acidity of this mixture is evident from the inferior proton-accepting ability of the species present in solution.
 Hydrogen fluoride, a weak acid in aqueous solution that is normally not thought to have any appreciable Brønsted basicity at all, is in fact the strongest Brønsted base in the mixture, protonating to H2F+ in the same way water protonates to H3O+ in aqueous acid.
 It is the fluoronium ion that accounts for fluoroantimonic acid's extreme acidity.
 The protons easily migrate through the solution, moving from H2F+ to HF, when present, by the Grotthuss mechanism.

 Two related products have been crystallized from HF\sSbF5 mixtures, and both have been analyzed by single crystal X-ray crystallography.
-These salts have the formulas [H2F+] [Sb2F11−] and [H3F2+] [Sb2F11−].
+These salts have the formulas [H2F+][Sb2F11−] and [H3F2+][Sb2F11−].
 In both salts, the anion is Sb2F11−.
 As mentioned above, SbF6− is weakly basic; the larger anion Sb2F11− is expected to be a still weaker base.

 Acidity

 Fluoroantimonic acid is the strongest superacid based on the measured value of its Hammett acidity function (H_{0}), which has been determined for various ratios of HF:SbF5.
-The H_{0} of HF is −15.1±0.1 (Instead of around -11 as previously determined) Gillespie et al. accurately measured the Hammett acidity of a series of pentafluorides in anhydrous hydrogen fluoride in 1988, demonstrating that the anhydrous hydrogen fluoride solution of pentafluoride (i.e. "fluoroantimonic acid") has stronger acidity than the fluorosulfonic acid solution.
-Solutions of HF have H_{0} values ranging from -20 to -22±1 as the molar percentage of SbF5 rises from 1 % to over 50 %.
+The H_{0} of HF is −15.1±0.1 Solutions of HF have H_{0} values ranging from -20 to -22±1 as the molar percentage of SbF5 rises from 1 % to over 50 %.
 The lowest attained H_{0} is about −28 (although some sources have reported values below −31.)

 The following H_{0} values provide a comparison to other superacids.